KulikDM/pythresh/docs/benchmark.rst

 <https://www.andrew.cmu.edu/user/yuezhao2/papers/22-neurips-adbench.pdf>`_.

-Since the thresholding methods are dependant on both the dataset and the outlier detection scores, in order to quantify how well a threshold method works, it must be tested against multiple datasets applying multiple outlier detection methods to each dataset.
+Since the thresholding methods are dependant on both the dataset and the outlier detection likelihood scores, in order to quantify how well a threshold method works, it must be tested against multiple datasets applying multiple outlier detection methods to each dataset.
 All the benchmark datasets can be found at `ODDS
 <http://odds.cs.stonybrook.edu/#table1>`_.

 ----